kretcheu/dicas/dicas-ng.md

         export SYSTEMD_PAGER=""

+### Quando unmask não funciona
+`systemctl unmask your_app.service` , but if your service link has been symlinked to /dev/null, this will fail.
+The following is the recommended process:

+Check that the unit file is a symlink to /dev/null:

+`file /lib/systemd/system/your_app.service`
+It should return:

+/lib/systemd/system/your_app.service: symbolic link to /dev/null
+Delete the symlink:

+`rm /lib/systemd/system/your_app.service`
+Reload systemd daemon as you changed a service:

+`systemctl daemon-reload`
+`systemctl status

 ### For instance, to show only entries logged at the error level or above, you can type:

         journalctl -p err -b